I will show you how to create your own personal DIY song lyric sign!

 I’m SO excited to finally be sharing my DIY Song Lyric Sign with you all today!
 This has been by far my most asked about project since I posted about my fall vignette about a month ago, and I’ve been itching to get this post published for you!

-The idea for how to create this sign was a combination of my own thinking and sign-making methods I have seen before, but the idea to create a sign like this was inspired by the very talented Tiffini from House of Belonging.
-Her Etsy shop blows me away, and I adore her style.
+The idea for how to create this lyric sign was a combination of my own thinking and sign-making methods I have seen before, but the idea to create a sign like this was inspired by the very talented Tiffini from House of Belonging.
+Her Etsy shop blows me away, and I adore her unique style.
 This sign was not a very easy DIY, so if you decide that making one for yourself isn’t in the cards, I would just hop on over to her shop!
 In fact, I plan on purchasing a few of her signs in the future!

 Jack Johnson’s song, “Better Together” has always been one of my favorites.
 Really, anything by Jack Johnson is my favorite, but this song has always felt special to me.
 It really expresses the way I feel about my little family…it’s always better when we’re together.
 (Well, assuming Miss L is in a good mood, and Mr. Hoff isn’t heating up tuna fish or something disgusting in the microwave, and I have my to-do list finished, etc., etc…HA!)
 So maybe I should write my own song called, “Sometimes it’s better when we’re together…” 😉